joskalenda/react-todoList/README.md

 # React TODOList App

-To do list is a simple Application to schedule tasks, we build this awesome product with plaint ES6 and Webpack server, this is what makes it more powerfully.
+To do list is a simple Application to schedule tasks, we build this awesome product with plaint ReactJS, this is what makes it more powerfully.

 # Web presentation